Is your team ready to leave the casual, social chatting environment of Discord for a more professional experience of a tool built for business?

 Now that we’ve glanced at the overview, let’s look at each feature and what it offers for effective team communication.

-Pumble vs Discord: Discord’s paid plans don’t offer much, while Pumble gives you more for your money
+Pumble vs Discord: Pumble gives you more for your money

-Let’s start with one of the most important factors we all consider when choosing a communication app — pricing and what you get for the money you spend.
+Let’s start with the most important factors we all consider when choosing a communication app — how much money you’ll spend and what you’ll get for the price.

-Both Pumble and Discord offer free plans, but are the paid upgrades worth it?
+Both Pumble and Discord offer free plans, but are they enough?
+And, are the paid upgrades worth it?

 Pumble has a generous free plan, which includes: